mumtazf/mumtazf/README.md

-👋 Hi, I’m @mumtaz
+👋 Hi, I’m @mumtaz.
 Thank you for stopping by my github profile.
-I'm an aspiring software engineer who loves learning new programming techniques one project at a time.
+I love learning new programming techniques one project at a time.
+As you view my profile, I'd like you to ponder on the question - what do you truly enjoy learning and did you dedicate enough time pursuing that interest?